Mr-Widiatmoko/MakeTVPlaylist/README.md

 	mkdir Release
 	cd Release
 	cmake ../
-	cmake --build .
-	cp -f tvplaylist /usr/local/bin/
+	make
+	make install
+	make clean

 Don't forget to [Press ENTER].
-Thats it, you will get "tvplaylist" on "Release" folder.
+Thats it, you will get "tvplaylist" on "Release" and /usr/local/bin directory.

 If you don't have cmake installed then, form 'src' directory on Terminal, paste following:

     c++ main.cpp -std=c++2b -stdlib=libc++ -o /usr/local/bin/tvplaylist

 Don't forget to [Press ENTER].
-Thats it, you will get "tvplaylist" on "/usr/local/bin/" folder.
+Thats it, you will get "tvplaylist" on "/usr/local/bin/" directory.

 If you need to build this as library file, then copy below and paste on the Terminal:

 	mkdir WHATEVER
 	cd WHATEVER
 	cmake ../ -DMAKE_LIB=1
-	cmake --build .
-	cp -f libtvplaylist.dylib /usr/local/lib/
-	cp -f ../src/libtvplaylist.h /usr/local/include/
+	make
+	make install
+	make clean

 Don't forget to [Press ENTER].
-Thats it, you will get "libtvplaylist.dylib" on "WHATEVER" folder.
+Thats it, you will get "libtvplaylist.dylib" on "WHATEVER" directory.

 ## Usage fo Dummies:
 1. For [Make TV Playlist.workflow](https://raw.githubusercontent.com/Mr-Widiatmoko/MakeTVPlaylist/master/Release/Make%20TV%20Playlist.workflow.zip):